 Not all equipment operates at the same operating pressure, so it is necessary to find out which one in your system requires the highest operating pressure and then determine the working pressure of the compressor accordingly.
 Pressure is usually measured in pounds per square inch (psi) or bar (the metric measure of pressure).
 The working pressure of the compressor should usually be 1-2 bars higher than what you actually need in your setup because it is necessary to account for the pressure drops in the drying equipment, filters and piping further down the compressed air system.
 To give you an idea on what are considered low and high-pressure compressors, low-pressure ones are capable of supplying air at a pressure of 4-13 bars, while high-pressure ones are capable of putting out air at pressures up to 400 bar (sometimes even higher).

 When buying a compressor, it is easy to be overwhelmed by the number of compressor types there are, but you will likely be best off with either a piston or a screw compressor.
 Of those two types, the one you should actually choose depends on your workload and the consumption characteristics of your tools.
 For applications with short-time (discontinuous) consumption of compressed air, for example, tire services and packing machines, a piston compressor is the best choice.
 In operations with a continuous need of compressed air, a screw compressor is necessary.
 If your system needs a continuous supply of compressed air with irregular consumption, you should consider a screw compressor with a variable speed drive.
-Let us take a closer look at the two types and what applications they are best suited for.
+Let us take a closer look at the two types and the main advantages and disadvantages of both technologies here.